AI4Finance-Foundation/FinRL/docs/source/start/introduction.rst

     - FinRL is an open source library specifically designed and implemented for quantitative finance.
 Trading environments incorporating market frictions are used and provided.
     - Trading tasks accompanied by hands-on tutorials with built-in DRL agents are available in a beginner-friendly and reproducible fashion using Jupyter notebook.
 Customization of trading time steps is feasible.
     - FinRL has good scalability, with fine-tuned state-of-the-art DRL algorithms.
 Adjusting the implementations to the rapid changing stock market is well supported.
-    - Typical use cases are selected to establish a benchmark for the quantitative finance community.
+    - Typical use cases are selected to establish benchmarks for the quantitative finance community.
 Standard backtesting and evaluation metrics are also provided for easy and effective performance evaluation.

-With FinRL library, the implementation of powerful DRL driven trading strategies becomes more accessible, efficient and delightful.
+With FinRL library, the implementation of powerful DRL trading strategies becomes more accessible, efficient and delightful.